sukarnagarwal/PLDI23_Compound_Simulation/README.md

 # Running

 This artifact has a series of litmus tests, some of which require us to recompile gem5.
+Make sure you untar all the src files (src_CTA_GPU.tar.gz, src_CTA_Hetero.tar.gz and src_SWMR_voilation.tar.gz) in the gem5 directory before start execution.
 You can run everything by calling:

 ```
 ./run-all-litmus.sh